Brand Hong Kong - Asia's world city

 Mode of transmission

-The infection mainly spreads through air droplets, direct contact of the oro-nasal secretions of patients, or ingestion of contaminated food or water; and may cause outbreaks of acute respiratory or eye infections in institutional settings such as schools and hospitals.
+The infection mainly spreads through droplets (e.g. by coughing or sneezing), direct contact with oro-nasal secretions of patients (e.g. by shaking hands or contact with contaminated surfaces), or ingestion of contaminated food or water; and may cause outbreaks of acute respiratory or eye infections in institutional settings such as schools and hospitals.

 Incubation period

-The incubation period is usually 2 to 14 days.
+The incubation period is usually 2 - 14 days.

 Management

 No specific antiviral therapy is available.
-The patient should be given supportive treatment with adequate fluid replacement.
+In general, patients are given supportive treatment with adequate fluid replacement.

 Prevention

-• Wear gloves while disposing vomitus, faeces and diapers, and wash hands afterwards.
+• Wear gloves and a surgical mask while disposing of or handling vomitus and faeces, and wash hands thoroughly afterwards.

 • Avoid sharing eye medicines, eye make-ups and other items that may come into contact with the eyes.